 During a battle one of the veteran wardens lost her head to Binder's grey men demons getting the jump on her from above.

-Lara Raith sends the heads of traitors to her court to the White Council as a peace offering.
+Lara Raith sends the heads of the conspirators within her court to the White Council as a peace offering.

 Harry, as a once per book gag, gets one when he hears Madeline say that she was going to inform the White Council as to Morgan's whereabouts.